OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 ### Outlook client in Work Offline mode

-In Outlook on Windows, a Smart Alerts add-in that implements the **soft block** or **block** option can only process a mail item while the Outlook client is online.
+In Outlook on Windows (starting in Version 2310 (Build 16913.10000)), a Smart Alerts add-in that implements the **soft block** or **block** option can only process a mail item while the Outlook client is online.
 If [Work Offline mode](https://support.microsoft.com/office/f3a1251c-6dd5-4208-aef9-7c8c9522d633) is turned on in the Outlook client when a mail item is sent, the item isn't saved to the **Outbox** folder and the user is alerted that they must deactivate Work Offline mode before they can attempt to send their item.

 ![Dialog that alerts the user that their mail item can't be processed by the Smart Alerts add-in while their Outlook client is in Work Offline mode.](../images/outlook-smart-alerts-offline-mode.png)